DushyantSahoo/rshSCP/README.md

 [3] error stores % information captured by the decomposition; ideally it should be decreasing with the iterations.

-MATLAB for simulating data and running the code is also given, which would give the user an idea of the input parameters and how the output looks.
-Please refer to the "Hierarchical extraction of functional connectivity components in human brain using resting-state fMRI" paper for more details.
+A test script using simulated data is also provided, which would give the user an idea of the input parameters and how the output looks.
+Please refer to the papers for more details.
 I am thankful to Anastasia for providing me with the code for projection operators.

 ## Development and Support